Panel recommends that U.S. officials not go to China's Olympics

 Earlier this month, White House spokeswoman Jen Psaki said the United States had not discussed a joint boycott with allies and partners.

-In March, the Chinese government sanctioned Gayle Manchin and Tony Perkins, the chair and vice chair of the commission, over the panel’s recommendations that the U.S. government and its partners sanction Chinese officials for abuses in Xinjiang.
-(Reporting by Michael Martina and Simon Lewis; Editing by Mary Milliken and Jonathan Oatis)
+In March, the Chinese government sanctioned Gayle Manchin and Tony Perkins, the chair and vice chair of the commission, over the panel’s earlier recommendations that the U.S. government and its partners sanction Chinese officials for abuses in Xinjiang.

+Manchin has said she was “flattered” to be targeted by Beijing’s sanctions.

+Reporting by Michael Martina and Simon Lewis; Editing by Mary Milliken and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.